blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 ### Architecture Governance as an Artifact

-`ArchitectureGovernancePort` models **architecture enforcement itself** as a generated artifact.
+`ArchitectureGovernancePort` models **architecture guardrails itself** as a generated artifact.

-Depending on profile and enforcement level, this may generate:
+Depending on profile and guardrails level, this may generate:

 * ArchUnit‑based architecture tests
 * Layered or Hexagonal boundary rules